 A subject specific dissertation to be supervised within the relevant pathway department (60 CATs).

 Please see ESRC Core Training page for more details on the core modules

 There are 11 pathways within the MA in Social Science Research at Warwick.
 These are as follows:

 - Economic & Social History

 - Interdisciplinary Methodologies

 For more information about each pathway please visit the Pathways within the MA in SSR page.

 Staff Student Liaison Committee

-Information abou the Staff Student Liaison Committee for the MA in Social Science Research will be provided here once it is available.
+The Staff Student Liaison Committee for the MA in Social Science Research meeting dates will be made available here once arranged.
+The MA in SSR course representatives for the 19-20 academic year are Bethany McLoughlin and Nick Cherryman.